Jorgecdl96/Social-Network-API/README.md

 You can see in the video how to use the routes .

-This Video demonstrate how to start the application’s server.
+This Video [run server](https://drive.google.com/file/d/1l7Sg6vImtYYvpdqR26Kf2TEj9vaJEjLz/view?usp=sharing) demonstrate how to start the application’s server.

 The [Social Network API insomnia Video]() demonstrate the following: